pin-people/toy_robot/README.md

 * `PLACE` will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.

-* The origin (0,0) can be considered to be the SOUTH WEST most corner.
+* The origin (0,0) can be considered to be the NORTH WEST most corner.

 * The first valid command to the robot is a `PLACE` command, after that, any sequence of commands may be issued, in any order, including another `PLACE` command.
 The application should discard all commands in the sequence until a valid `PLACE` command has been executed